 All Short Term Investment Options Have Relatively High Liquidity

 You may not be able to draw funds out of your chosen investment vehicle at an ATM, but you will probably be able to access your money by requesting it 30 to 90 days in advance, or by selling the asset or instrument representing the investment.
 Be warned, though: a penalty fee or discount of some sort probably applies.
 This should be your last resort, especially since you’ll be seeing the full amount in a few months anyway.
-It might be better to apply for a personal loan instead.
+It might be better to apply for a personal loan instead rather than investing now.

 Low Risk is Usually a Requirement

 With most good short term investments, you’re either guaranteed your money back or at least won’t lose the farm.
 This is true even if interest rates go down or the stock market steps on a banana peel.
-When you take a long-term view of an investment, you have time for it to recover from a dip; not so in a shorter timeframe.
+When you openly consider where should i put my money a long-term view of an investment, you have time for it to recover from a dip; not so in a shorter timeframe.
 Some people, though, don’t just need a place to park their money; they want to see it grow as much as it can in a year, even if this means risking losses.

 Unspectacular Returns Are Par for the Course